eunid/netID-docs/docs/sso/doc_sso_developer.md

 # Single Sign-on Documentation

-This documentation describes federal Single Sign-on "netID", which allows digital services (netID partners) to register and login netID Users based on their account at so called netID Account Provides.
-In order to aquire the necessary credentials to leverage this service please refer to the [Developer Portal Documentation](/../devportal/get_started/)
+This documentation describes the federated Single Sign-on "netID", which allows digital services (netID Partners) to register and login netID Users based on their account at so called netID Account Providers.
+In order to acquire the necessary credentials to leverage this service please refer to the [Developer Portal Documentation](/../devportal/get_started/)

 ## Integration Guide